mh2933/atmega328p_drivers-/README.md

 # atmega328p_drivers
-Drivers in C for an atmega328p, analog sensor in to atmega328p, converting analog value to uart/seriell-data sending to an RPI or any reciever that can read UART perhaps an atmega328p.
+Drivers in C for an atmega328p, analog sensor in to atmega328p, converting analog value to uart/seriell-data sending to an RPI or, any reciever that can read UART, perhaps an atmega328p.

+We can keep this a bit open in the beginning wich type of analog-sensors and what the revieving end should look like, but then we need to write drivers for ADC also and then drivers for UART-output and perhaps
+UART-input depending on what we want on the recieving end, if we go for RPI as a reciever, the RPI could read UART and send wirelessly(bluetooth serial?) to a phone or just the terminal, or perhaps a display of some sort.

+This project-description is open for interpretation and as the project progress it will become more clear what direction it should take.

+A good start could be to start with drivers for ADC.

+We can list different type of configuartions here in the git-repo and schematic overviews, pictures etc.

+AN ORGANIZED LIST OF PROJECT OBJECTIVES:
+1. Writing drivers for ADC
+      - Tempsensor or lightsensor.
+We can just hook up an voltage in the beginning.
+2. Writing drivers for UART/serial output.
+3. Writing drivers for UART/serial input.?!?!

+//
+Please feel free to change anything.